What should I work on next?

 - Set up push notifications on your mobile device

-- Set up email notifications (with an IFTTT recipe notification if you’d like)
+- Set up email notifications (with a Zapier recipe notification if you’d like)

 - Use a desktop app like Tweetdeck or other

 - Filter customer service to customer service

 One layer deeper into replying to messages and comments (and quite closely related to it) is checking your mentions—any time someone reaches out directly to you on social media.